 COVID-19 Emergency Funding (CARES Act)

 - Only students who are or could be eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965, as amended, may receive emergency financial aid grants.
 If a student filed a Free Application for Federal Student Aid and meets the federal eligibility requirements, the student has demonstrated eligibility to participate in programs under Section 484 of the HEA.
-Students who have not filed a FAFSA but who are eligible to file one also may receive emergency financial aid grants.

 - Students must have a high school diploma, a GED or completed high school in an approved homeschool setting.
 UHV dual credit students are not eligible.

 - Male students must be registered with Selective Service.

 - Students must be meeting Satisfactory Academic Progress.